patroni/patroni/docs/patronictl.rst

 ``patronictl edit-config`` changes the dynamic configuration of the cluster and updates the DCS with that.

 .. note::
     When invoked through a TTY the command attempts to show a diff of the dynamic configuration through a pager.
-By default it attempts to use either ``less`` or ``more``.
-If you want to use a different pager, set ``PAGER`` environment variable with the desired pager.
+By default, it attempts to use either ``less`` or ``more``.
+If you want a different pager, set the ``PAGER`` environment variable with the desired one.

 Parameters
 """"""""""